butterluo/cutlass/media/docs/efficient_gemm.md

 ### Pipelining

-The blocked structure demands a large storage allocation within the registers of each CUDA thread.
+The <u>blocked structure demands a large storage allocation within the registers of each CUDA thread.
 The accumulator elements typically occupy at least half a thread's total register budget.
 Consequently, occupancy -- the number of concurrent threads, warps, and threadblocks -- is relatively low compared to other classes of GPU workloads.
-This limits the GPUs ability to hide memory latency and other stalls by context switching to other concurrent threads within an SM.
+This limits the GPUs ability to hide</u> memory latency and other stalls by context switching to other concurrent threads within an SM.

-To mitigate the effects of memory latency, *software pipelining* is used to overlap memory accesses with other computation within a thread.
-In CUTLASS, this is achieved by double buffering at the following scopes
+<u>To mitigate the effects of memory latency, *software pipelining* is used to overlap memory accesses
+with other computation within a thread</u>.
+In CUTLASS, this is achieved by <b>double buffering at the following scopes</b>

 - **threadblock-scoped shared memory tiles:** two tiles are allocated within shared memory; one is used load data for the current matrix operation, while the other tile is used to buffer data loaded from